 Heat a drizzle of oil in a large frying pan on medium-high heat.

 Once hot, add the paneer to the pan (discard any remaining cornflour left in the bowl) and fry until golden all over, 5-8 mins.
 Carefully turn every 1-2 mins.

 Once golden, transfer to a plate lined with kitchen paper.

 Wipe out your pan, then pop it back on medium-high heat with a drizzle of oil.

-Once hot, add the pepper and onion.
+Once hot, add the pepper chunks and onion.
 Stir-fry until tender and slightly charred, 5-7 mins.
-Season with salt and pepper.

 Return the fried paneer to the pan and pour over the sticky sauce.
 Bring to the boil, then simmer until thickened, 2-3 mins.

 Remove from the heat.
 Taste and add more salt, pepper or sugar if needed.
 Add a splash of water if it's a little thick.